Sponsor a child in Mozambique

 We began working in Mozambique in the 1980s, as the civil war raged.
 The conflict left many children orphaned.
 Now Mozambique is peaceful, we work to help children stay with their families and provide care in our SOS Children’s Villages for those left alone.

-With SOS Children, you can help orphaned and abandoned children in Mozambique by sponsoring a child:
+With SOS Children's Villages, you can help orphaned and abandoned children in Mozambique by sponsoring a child:

 Poverty across Mozambique